randomcoww/etcd-wrapper/README.md

 #### Overview

 This is intended for managing a static on-prem etcd cluster bootstrapped with fixed peer and client URLs.
+Nodes are expected to come back on the same IP address if rebooted.

 Each member node should be running (masterless) Kubelet with a `--pod-manifest-path` configured.
 Etcd-wrapper will write a static pod manifest for etcd to this path to start and update the etcd instance on the node.